The first time I made this original recipe, it was a total disaster.

 I’m not sure what made me try it again, but the remix has become a staple in the rotation, perhaps because it’s so easy and uses a lot of ingredients I often have on hand.
-I’m always trying to think of ways to use up my shredded chicken from the whole chickens I buy to make homemade chicken stock.
-For an easy meatless meal, you could certainly omit the chicken (as is the original recipe).
+I’m always trying to think of ways to use up my shredded chicken from the whole chickens I buy to make homemade chicken stock…which of course wasn’t even in the original uber-simple recipe.
+For an easy meatless meal, you could certainly omit the chicken.

 - 1 c. water

-- 1 cup of chopped green or red pepper
+- 1 c. of chopped green or red pepper

 - 1 grated or finely chopped carrot